 Recipe for a Facial oil

-Facial oils are usually designed to provide a nutrient dense oil for face and neck areas; rose hip seed, sea buckthorn, argan, jojoba, apricot kernel, grape seed, avocado and others.
-The skin is nourished and moisture levels in the tissues is maintained by the fixed oils protecting the outer layers of skin.
+Facial oils are usually designed to provide a nutrient-dense oil for face and neck areas; rosehip seed, sea buckthorn, argan, jojoba, apricot kernel, grape seed, avocado, and others.
+The skin is nourished and moisture levels in the tissues are maintained by the fixed oils protecting the outer layers of skin.

-Put the oils in a small dropper bottle and use just a few drops after washing morning and evening.
+Put the oils in a small dropper bottle and use just a few drops after washing in the morning and evening.

 Essential oils for the face can include geranium, lavender, rose, yang, neroli.

 Just remember that for each half ounce you’ll want to keep the essential oils to 9 to 10 drops or less.